Welcome, International Students

-The International Student Services Office helps international students achieve their educational and personal goals.
-The office advises students on all matters pertaining to their legal status in the United States and on cultural, social, educational, and personal concerns.
-The international student adviser also serves as informal adviser to the International Student Organization.
+The Office of International Students and Scholar Services (OISSS) helps international students and scholars achieve their academic and personal goals.
+The office advises students and scholars on all matters pertaining to maintaining their status in the United States and on cultural, social, educational, and personal concerns.